Baja’s jokes broke UN impasse on Iraq, Sudan | Malou Talosig-Bartolome

 Ambassador Baja used the joke to liken the infant to the UNSC whose “legitimacy” was questioned if it would not address for the third time the war crimes committed against the people of Sudan.

-Chuasoto said he saw Baja write the speech himself on the spot during the formal meeting of UNSC that began 10:30pm and ended in the wee hours the following day.
+Chuasoto said he saw Baja wrote the speech himself on the spot during the formal meeting of UNSC that began 10:30pm and ended until the wee hours the following day.

 “As I saw him use it in the Security Council, humor sold ideas, reduced tensions, masked criticism and bonded personalities,” Chuasoto said.
 “The statement he delivered showed his intellectual savvy, conveying profound messages covering several themes in a manner that combined humor and eloquence.”